signebedi/mercutio/docs/index.md

 ```python
 player.gen(random=True, ...) # generates a random character sheet
 ```
 Or you can randomize individual dimensions in most cases by simply not passing a value for them.
-Dimensions that are not passed by the user will generally be randomized by default, which has thus far proven to be the most stable approach to this issue (Exceptions: name[defaults to empty string], language[defaults to 'common']), religion[defaults to 'none'], special[defaults to empty string]):
+Dimensions that are not passed by the user will generally be randomized by default, which has thus far proven to be the most stable approach to this issue (Exceptions: name[defaults to empty string], language[defaults to 'common']), religion[defaults to 'none'], skills [defaults to empty string]):

 Modify an existing player using the mod() method:
 ```python